Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Simulation framework

-The LVDT sensor is modelled in an axisymmetric $r-z$ plane, as shown in \autoref{fig:femm simulation}a, where $r$ represents the radial direction and $z$ the vertical direction.
-The model plane is divided into two circular regions: Airspace-1 ($R_{\rm A1} = 300$~mm, triangular mesh, automatic size) and Airspace-2 ($R_{\rm A2} = 150$~mm, triangular mesh, size: 0.5) to model the ambient environment.
+The LVDT sensor is defined as a magnetostatic model in an axisymmetric $r$--$z$ plane, as~shown in Figure~\ref{fig:femm simulation}a, where $r$ represents the radial direction and $z$ the vertical direction.
+The~model plane is divided into two circular regions: Airspace-1 ($R_{\rm A1} = 300$~mm, triangular mesh, automatic size) and Airspace-2 ($R_{\rm A2} = 150$~mm, triangular mesh, size: 0.5) to model the ambient environment.
 Dirichlet boundary conditions are imposed at Airspace-1 with a null vector potential (to prevent the magnetic flux from entering the boundary).
-Inside Airspace-2 the LVDT coils and VC magnet are then positioned according to the design.
-For LVDT simulations, illustrated in \autoref{fig:femm simulation}b, the primary coil is excited with a 20~mA current at 10~kHz.
-This specific configuration is chosen based on the electronics used in ETpathfinder and the experimental setup\footnote{The amplification electronics are optimised for 10~kHz signals, while the Digital-to-Analogue Converter (DAC) used in the system provides a maximum output of 20~mA.}.
-For VC simulations, illustrated in \autoref{fig:femm simulation}c, the secondary coils are excited with a 1~A DC current.
-The position of the primary coil is then varied relative to that of the secondary coils, and the corresponding FEMM results are obtained at discrete intervals.
-To obtain the LVDT response, complex voltages are extracted from the FEMM secondary coil circuit properties and used to calculate an absolute differential voltage signal.
-The VC actuation is obtained from the axial component of the force computed via the steady-state weighted Maxwell stress tensor on the secondary coils~\cite{pyfemm}.
+Inside Airspace-2, the LVDT coils and VC magnet are then positioned according to the design.
+For~all parts, the material properties were provided by the default FEMM library.
+For LVDT simulations, illustrated in Figure~\ref{fig:femm simulation}b, the~primary coil is excited with a 20~mA current at 10~kHz.
+This specific configuration is chosen based on the electronics used in ETpathfinder and the experimental setup (The amplification electronics are optimised for 10~kHz signals, while the Digital-to-Analogue Converter (DAC) used in the system provides a maximum output of 20~mA.).
+For~VC simulations, illustrated in Figure~\ref{fig:femm simulation}c, the~secondary coils are excited with a 1~A DC current.
+The~position of the primary coil is then varied relative to that of the secondary coils, and~the corresponding FEMM results are obtained at discrete intervals.
+To~obtain the LVDT response, complex voltages are extracted from the FEMM secondary coil circuit properties and used to calculate an absolute differential voltage signal.
+The~VC actuation is obtained from the axial component of the force computed via the steady-state weighted Maxwell stress tensor on the secondary coils~\cite{pyfemm}.
 This results in a series of data points that represent the output signal (LVDT response or VC force) at different positions.
-They can be used to produce an LVDT response profile (with the x-axis denoting the position of the primary coil relative to the secondary coil, and the y-axis representing the differential voltage) and a VC force profile (with the y-axis representing the calculated force normalised to input current) to present the performance of the system.
-More specifically, the following four key metrics are used to characterise the different LVDT+VC designs:
+They can be used to produce an LVDT response profile (with the x-axis denoting the position of the primary coil relative to the secondary coil, and~the y-axis representing the differential voltage) and a VC force profile (with the y-axis representing the calculated force normalised to input current) to present the performance of the~system.